MikeSperone/TestRepository/README.md

 A [Max/MSP](https://cycling74.com/products/max/) patch for integrating git directly into your patch.

+*This patch is still very new and under development, use at your own risk!*
+Please report issues and I will happily fix them :)

 This currently implements only a few of the many powerful things you can do with git.

 ## init